Skip to Content

 blackened catfish stew cooking in a pot

-Enjoy this Southern classic with a bit of hot sauce, plus a good helping of some old-school hot water cornbread or with a side of Low Country Red Rice.
+Enjoy this Southern classic with a bit of hot sauce, plus a good helping of some old-school hot water cornbread, plus a side of Low Country Red Rice or fried corn.

 blackened catfish stew with okra and peas in a bowl